Topic

 Details of the Customer

-• Project Manager - Individual from the organization who administers the Everbridge service and has a good understanding of how this number will be used for if contacted in the future.
+- Project Manager - Individual from the organization who administers the Everbridge service and has a good understanding of how this number will be used for if contacted in the future.
+This person must be a Chinese citizen.

 Business Requirement

-• City - The city which you want the acquired phone number to belong to (example: "Hanzhong, Shaanxi Province").
+- City - The city which you want the acquired phone number to belong to (example: "Hanzhong, Shaanxi Province").
 Subject to availability.
+If you wish, you can leave this blank and we will provide a number that is most quickly and easily acquirable.

-• City Code - The area code within the city which you want the acquired phone number to belong to (ex: "916" if Hanzhong entered).
+- City Code - The area code within the city which you want the acquired phone number to belong to (ex: "916" if Hanzhong entered).
 Subject to availability.
+If you wish, you can leave this blank and we will provide a number that is most quickly and easily acquirable.

 Reference Documents